Shikaga/story/index.md

 Jake's eyebrows rose, locking his eyes with Mark's but he knew better than to ask further.
 Mark would tell him whatever he needed to know when the time was right.

-As they trotted up to the gate the guards, noticing the insignia on their impeccably maintained uniforms, snapped to attention and saluted.
+As they trotted up to the Second Gate the guards, noticing the insignia on their impeccably maintained uniforms, snapped to attention and saluted.
 The two horseman nodded in respect and pulled up.

 "What news to report Lieutenant?"

-"Little enough Seargent <Is this a logical rank?>." the guard said.
+"Little enough Colonel." the guard said.
 "The usual crime and villainy that the summer harvest brings, but nothing remarkable."

 "Indeed, well that is good news, at ease", Mark replied, and they trotted on through the gates.